Rodney Bewes: Later career

 On the West End stage, Bewes appeared in the play Middle-Age Spread and Funny Money, a farce by Ray Cooney.

 In 1981, he starred in "A Very Private Man" on BBC Radio.

 Bewes remained active as a stage performer in the 1990s and later with one-man versions of Three Men in a Boat and Diary of a Nobody, both of which shows he toured extensively in the UK.

 Bewes final appearance on television was in 2009 when he played retired bank manager Edward Walton in the Heartbeat episode Ties That Bind.

 In July 2013, he was The Marshal (Philippe Pétain) in the Southwark Playhouse production of Peter Ustinov's The Moment of Truth.
 He was back in Edinburgh again in 2015 for an autobiographical show, An Audience with Rodney Bewes...
 Who?

+Bewes's autobiography, A Likely Story, was published in September 2005.